DCB Bank

 DCB Bank Limited is a private sector scheduled commercial bank in India.
 It is amongst the new generation banks that received the scheduled commercial bank license from the bank regulator, Reserve Bank of India.
 DCB Bank received the licence on 31 May 1995.

 A professional management team guided by the Board of Directors runs the Bank.
 DCB Bank’s business segments include Retail, micro-SME, SME, mid-Corporate, Agriculture, Commodities, Government, Public Sector, Indian Banks, Co-operative Banks and Non Banking Finance Companies (NBFC).
-It has approximately 1,000,000 customers.
+It has approximately 2.5 million customers.

 The Aga Khan Fund for Economic Development (AKFED) is the promoter of the Bank with around 15% stake.
-Public shareholding under the Resident Individual category is approximately 39.4%.
+Public shareholding under the Resident Individual category is approximately 34.44%.

 History

-DCB Bank Limited has 400 branches across India, as on 31st March 2022, and has operations within the India geography.
+DCB Bank Limited has 451 branches across India, as on 30 September 2024, and has operations within the India geography.
 It is publicly listed in India on the Bombay Stock Exchange and National Stock Exchange respectively.
 DCB Bank offered shares to the public by an initial public offering (IPO) in 2006.
 Historically, DCB Bank's origin from Maharashtra, India was the outcome of the merger between Ismailia Co-operative Bank Limited and the Masalawala Co-operative Bank to form Development Co-operative Bank.
 This changed to Development Credit Bank upon grant of the scheduled bank license by the Reserve Bank of India in May 1995.
-DCB Bank Limited is the contemporary identity, registered entity, and corporate logo.
+In 2013, early 2014 the Reserve Bank of India approved the name change to DCB Bank Ltd..
+DCB Bank is the contemporary identity, registered entity, and corporate logo.